-- Campus housing units will be kept clean and neat at all times. - Seasonal decorations are permitted in residence windows.
-Please keep the decorations simple and connected with the current holiday.
-Windowsills should be free from clutter, such as cans, bottles, stuffed animals, etc. Decorations should be in good taste. - Alcoholic containers (i.e., liquor bottles, beer cans, bottles, etc.) are not permitted in campus residences for decorative or other purposes.
-Fines and other disciplinary sanctions may be imposed if containers must be removed from a residence by maintenance staff or Resident Assistants. - Smoking is prohibited within a minimum distance of 20 feet from any residential unit.
-Violations of the smoking policy will receive judicial sanctions followed by a \$25 fine for future violations. - No furniture shall be removed from residences at any time.
-Students are responsible for the furniture in their apartment or townhouse. - State fire and panic regulations require that halls, stairways, and stairwells be kept clear of furniture, obstacles, boxes, bicycles, etc. - Candles, flammable liquids, compressed gases, oil, and kerosene are not permitted in campus residences. - Charcoal grills are to be used at least 15 feet from any buildings and stored inside when cool.
-Gas grills are not permitted. - Kitchen appliances with an exposed heating element are not permitted in campus residences. - The following items are not permitted in residence halls: space heaters, incense, window air conditioners, drum sets, halogen lamps, water beds, double or queen-sized beds, beds of a personal nature, portable dishwashers, large exercise equipment, dart boards, pool tables, adhesive stars, automotive items, and weapons of any sort. - Any electrical appliances that have a high electrical current-draw, as determined by the Maintenance Department, are prohibited.
+- Campus housing units will be kept clean and neat at all times. - Alcoholic containers (i.e., liquor bottles, beer cans, bottles, etc.) are not permitted in campus residences for decorative or other purposes.
+Fines and other disciplinary sanctions may be imposed if containers must be removed from a residence by maintenance staff or Resident Assistants. - No furniture shall be removed from residences at any time.
+Students are responsible for the furniture in their suite or apartment. - The following items are not permitted in residence halls: window air conditioners, drum sets, water beds, double or queen-sized beds, beds of a personal nature, portable dishwashers, large exercise equipment, dart boards, pool tables, adhesive stars, automotive items, and weapons of any sort. - Any electrical appliances that have a high electrical current-draw, as determined by the Maintenance Department, are prohibited.
 For further information, contact the Facilities Director at 717-728-2258. - You are responsible for replacing all light bulbs (except fluorescent tubes) in your residence.
 All bulbs should be working when you move in.
 If not, contact the Maintenance Department - Residents are not permitted to install their own locks on bedroom doors, for safety and management purposes.